What Can I Do if My Ex-Partner Stops Paying Their Share of the Mortgage After Separating?

 Lenders sometimes show leniency on cases where they’re kept updated.
 Some lenders may even consider reducing your monthly payments by converting to interest-only or extending the term.

-Other options if your ex-partner stops paying and a transfer of equity is refused include:
+Other options if your ex-partner stops paying the mortgage and a transfer of equity is refused include:

-- Replacing the person coming off the mortgage with someone who can afford it
+- Replacing the person leaving the joint mortgage with someone who can afford it

-- Downsizing by selling the house and repaying the current mortgage – note that neither party can sell without the agreement of the other
+- Moving home and downsizing by selling the house and repaying the current mortgage.
+Note that neither party can sell without the agreement of the other - find out how much you could borrow on a new mortgage as a sole borrower with our calculator and compare fixed rate deals with our best buys

 You may want to speak with a free debt counselling organisation like Citizens Advice.
 They can advise you on any benefits you could be eligible for.